au-research/raido/api-svc/doc/postgres-specific-features.md

     * real Qing solution
       * easy to implement because of already serialising Q items to DB
 * enums and arrays
-  * for ease of use on my side
+  * for ease of use of implementation
   * tuple compactness, leading to improved performance (more stuff in memory for each page)
   * downside: enums were/are a pain to evolve over time
-    * getting better and I know how to do it
+    * getting better and we know how to do it
     * worth the effort
 * jsonb
-  * for the DMR, maybe
-  * and anything else we don't want to model relationally
+  * for metadata envelope and anything else we don't want to model relationally
     * especially, auditing history over multiple schema versions
-  * I'm not currently planning on converting the schema to an entity-value model
+  * not currently planning on converting the schema to an entity-value model
-  * the occasional need to query into the DMR can be easily supported by postgres' json support (including proper indexing)
+  * querying into the metadata can be easily supported by postgres' json support (including proper indexing)
 * modern/advanced SQL
-  * CTEs
+  * CTEs, recursive queries
   * window functions
   * etc.
 * zero downtime schema migration